How Far Can You Grow? Characterizing the Extrapolation Frontier of Graph Generative Models for Materials Science: Experiments

 \section{Experiments}

-We evaluate five generative models--CDVAE \cite{cdvae}, DiffCSP \cite{jiao2023crystal}, FlowMM \cite{miller2024flowmm}, MatterGen-MP \cite{zeni2023mattergen}, and ADiT \cite{joshi2025all}---on the unit-cell$\,\to\,$nanoparticle task (Eq.~\eqref{eq:task}).
+We evaluate five generative models (CDVAE \cite{cdvae}, DiffCSP \cite{jiao2023crystal}, FlowMM \cite{miller2024flowmm}, MatterGen \cite{zeni2023mattergen}, and ADiT \cite{joshi2025all}) on the unit-cell$\,\to\,$nanoparticle task (Eq.~\eqref{eq:task}).
 Each model receives the unit cell, target radius, and atom count as conditioning and generates exactly $N(R)$ atoms with the specified composition, ensuring one-to-one correspondence with the ground truth (Section~\ref{subsec:task}).
 The species sequence and atom ordering are communicated to each model as an explicit input tensor that fixes the identity and position index of every atom; during generation, models produce coordinates for each index in this fixed sequence, so the output is order-aligned with the ground truth by construction rather than by post-hoc matching.
 All metrics are computed per radius, averaged over all orientations at that radius.
 We report both \emph{raw} values (in~\AA) and \emph{normalized} values where each model's ID mean is set to~1.0 so that OOD values directly express relative degradation; we stress that normalized ratios are interpretable only for models whose raw ID performance is structurally meaningful (see Section~\ref{subsec:exp_profiles} for absolute-scale context).
 All experiments are repeated over three random seeds; we report means and $\pm 1$ standard deviation throughout.
-Seed-to-seed variability in degradation ratios is small (typically $<0.02$), confirming robustness to initialization.
+Seed-to-seed variability in the RMSD degradation ratio is small for the three well-behaved models (ADiT, CDVAE, FlowMM; std $< 0.02$); the divergent models show larger seed spread, itself a failure signal.